suraj44/Machine-Learning-work/README.md

 # Machine-Learning-work

-A repository to sum up the work done in December 2017
+A repository to sum up the experience that I've had working with different datasets and algorithms in the field of Machine Learning.